 Symptoms get worse if dehydration goes untreated.
 Signs of severe dehydration include fever, delirium, shock, and seizures.
 To treat serious dehydration and the headaches that ensue, you need a powerful solution.

 If you experience dehydration headache symptoms, it’s best to stop whatever you’re doing, whether that means cutting a workout short or going indoors and getting out of the sun for a while.
-You can try drinking fluids, but you may need to quench your body’s thirst with an IV targeting dehydration.
+You can try drinking fluids, but you may need to quench your body’s thirst with something more powerful.
+If you suffered significant fluid loss and have a dehydration headache, the best medicine may be an IV infusion.
+IV fluids offer fast, effective relief for dehydration headaches.

 IV therapy offers the best relief for these types of headaches.
 That’s because IV fluids are rich in vitamins, minerals, and electrolytes your body lacks when it’s dehydrated.
 Your brain tissues return to normal when you restore these nutrients and fluids to the body, which reduces headache symptoms.